 Vitrification plant is for fixation of radioactive chrompik into a glass matrix of boric silicate type with the aim to achieve significant volume reduction and to enhance the storage safety of this specific radioactive liquid waste.
-Chrompik is pumped from the storage tanks into a measuring tank with a capacity of 128 dm3 in order to be dosed into the evaporator, where a concentrate of 3 dm3 is produced at a temperature of 130 - 140 °C. This is then discharged into a melting inductive furnace, where glass matrix is added.
-The concentrate is dried and the mixture is melted down in the furnace at the temperature of up to 1,150°C. The outcome is po ured out into a steel patron, which is after cooling transported into the vitrification storage.
+Chrompik is pumped from the storage tanks into a measuring tank with a capacity of 128 dm in order to be dosed into the evaporator, where a concentrate of 3 dm is produced at a temperature of 130 - 140 °C. This is then discharged into a melting inductive furnace, where glass matrix is added.
+The concentrate is dried and the mixture is melted down in the furnace at the temperature of up to 1 150°C. The outcome is poured out into a steel patron, which is after cooling transported into the vitrification storage.
 Activity of condensate's steams from the evaporator is reduced on the sorbents.
 Parts of the vitrification facility are cooled by an inserted cooling circuit, which creates at the same time a barrier against leakage of radioactive materials.

-A reconstruction of the vitrification plant VICHR was performed during 2002 - 2004 with the aim to use the plant for vitrification of chrompik with special radioactivity 10^{11} Bq. kg-1.
+A reconstruction of the vitrification plant VICHR was performed during 2002 - 2004 with the aim to use the plant for vitrification of chrompik with special radioactivity 10 Bq. kg-1.

-Manipulation chamber for handling medium level radioactive materials
+Manipulation box for handling medium level radioactive materials

-Manipulation chamber was created by reconstructing the hot chamber.
-It is a special manipulation box furnished with a control room separated by shielding with built-in observation hole made of lead glass equipped with a system of equipments, which enable:
+Handling box was created by renovating the former hot cell utilized initially for testing nuclear fuel from NPP A1.
+It is a special manipulation area furnished with a control room separated by shielding with built-in observation hole made of lead glass equipped with a system of equipments, which enable: